badlydrawnrod/arviss_cpp/examples/README.md

 ## Running
 In both cases (Linux and Windows), building the examples populates the `arviss_cpp/examples/bin` directory with two files:
-- `hello` can be loaded by an Arviss VM that has an ELF loader
+- `hello` can be loaded by an Arviss CPU that has an ELF loader
 - `hello.bin` is a raw image extracted from `hello` using `llvm-objcopy`.
 It can be loaded by an Arviss VM that does not know how to read ELF files.